-Family & Children’s Service has been serving the residents of Greater Lynn and surrounding communities since 1885, and its history provides a window into the evolution of social services over the past 132 years.
+Family & Children’s Service (F&CS) has been serving the residents of Greater Lynn and surrounding communities since 1885, and its history provides a window into the evolution of social services over the past 136 years.

-- A Baby Clinic launched in 1913 to treat sick children evolved to dispensing preventive advice about feeding and hygiene for well babies.
+A baby clinic implemented in 1913 to treat sick children, evolved to dispensing preventive advice about feeding and hygiene for babies.
 Today, teachers and family advocates in the Family Resource Center teach parents how to nurture their children's cognitive, social and emotional development.

 The Lynn Home for Children cared for “destitute children” until 1924 when services were developed that worked to preserve families whenever possible.
 Counseling for individual children and their parents has expanded to include parent education and support groups as well as activity groups for children and adolescents.
 Services previously available only in "the clinic" are now also delivered in more accessible, diverse community locations, such as the schools, homeless shelters, Head Start and public housing.

 Today, F&CS offers a broad base of child and family-oriented social services in Lynn, Chelsea, Charlestown, East Boston, Revere and Winthrop, with a particular focus on partnering with the schools as well as other agencies to address the complex issues facing our constituents.
 We emphasize community-based, preventive, capacity building services that honor and expand upon the strengths of our clients.

 Our mission is to strengthen the life skills of families, children and individuals of all ages.
 This is accomplished through a range of programs offered directly or in collaboration with other organizations in our community.

 Furthermore, our agency goals are to: supplement the educational offerings available to preschool children; reduce familial stress through the provision of parent education and support; support and facilitate the achievement of youth; promote diversity and foster inclusion in our community; and ensure the safety and well-being of vulnerable populations.